 - Not likely to invest in the down markets throughout.

-- Making investments every month in the retirement accounts regularly, such as a 401(k) or IRA.
+- Make investments every month in the retirement accounts regularly, such as a 401(k) or IRA.